arhamansari11/E-Commerce-App/README.md

 # Ecommerce App using MERN Stack

-This is a full-stack ecommerce application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+This is a Full-stack ecommerce application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It provides a platform for users to browse, search, and purchase products conveniently.

 ## Features